-Blue Leg Hermit Crabs are very well known for controlling various types of algae including hair algae.
-Blue Leg Hermits are very social and congregate in large numbers in the wild.
-These do a wonderful job of controlling algae within a reef.
+Blue Leg Hermit Crabs are very well known for controlling various types of algae including hair algae and are considered to be reef safe.
+Blue Legs congregate in large numbers in the wild feeding upon many types of algae and do a wonderful job within a reef tank consuming algae as well as leftovers.
+Size is about a 3/4 to 1 inch shell.

 Note..
 We believe that Blue Leg Hermits should have;- Blue Legs with red and white tips.
 We do not a see lot of color variation with Blue Leg Hermits.
 Very little size or gender color variation.
 "Blue Legs" with green legs, are possibly another species; - perhaps C. vittatus.
 We very carefully select authentic Blue Legs.